Economic Impact of IoT in The Oil and Gas Industry

 Offshore oil and gas production is tricky and unsafe.
 Because offshore platforms are far away and isolated, it’s hard for oil and gas companies to know exactly what’s happening with their production.
 This means they often don’t realize when machines or processes are going wrong, which can lead to equipment breaking and costly downtime.
 In some cases, not keeping a close eye on things can even cause big explosions that hurt the environment, workers’ lives, and the reputation of the companies.

-Luckily, the Internet of Things (IoT) and better ways of connecting things can now help monitor offshore operations more reliably and effectively.
+Luckily, the Internet of Things (IoT) in the oil and gas industry and better ways of connecting things can now help monitor offshore operations more reliably and effectively.
 They use special devices and smart connections to provide real-time montoring updates to managers, so they can quickly and smartly make decisions based on the latest information.

 Removing Manual Measuring Processes